ahnmelis/Crossword/README.md

-# hw4-ahnmelis
-hw4-ahnmelis created by GitHub Classroom Melissa Ahn USCID: 7404687242 email: ahnmelis@usc.edu

-To run server, run GameServer.java once, and then for each client, run GameClient.java.
-The game should work as the homework instructions state.
-I put some test files into the gamedata folder as well.
+# Multi-Player Crossword Puzzle Game
+Run the GameServer first and then run GameClient as necessary for each player.
+Play by yourself or with 1-2 other players.
+3 files are preloaded in gamedata folder.